noahehall/theBookOfNoah/architecture/interface-oriented-design.md

   - defs
     - applies to a set of method signatures (names and parameter lists)
     - a set of funtions that apply toa  common concept, such as a set of functions that operate on a file
+  - having many methods vs not-many methods
+    - less methods are easier for the implementer but require more error checking
+    - more methods are safer/more specific functionality but require more implementation

 ## interface types
+  - an interface can be more than one type
+  - each type lies on a spectrum

 ### textual interfaces
     - specifies the functions to perform, e.g. the command prompt
     - examples